zUltimaPG3D/toro-webserver/README.md

 # Install dependencies
 $ deno install

+# Follow the instructions in the "Setup" section
+# before you run the server

 # If the user doesn't have write permissions
 # $ sudo chown -R deno:deno ./player_data